How To Choose The Best Paint Colours For Furniture

 When it’s not a commission and you don’t know who your customer is, you have two choices:

-- Choose furniture paint colors you love and hope someone likes it because they like what you do.
+- Choose furniture paint colours you love and hope someone likes it because they like what you do.

 - Go neutral and appeal to the masses for the easiest chance of selling.